Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Analysis

-To derive SFRs for our comparison samples we used the same \oii\ estimator as we did for our CL-AGN sample (see Section \ref{subsubsec:sfr}).
-We first applied basic quality cuts to the catalog as detailed in \ZH.
+To ensure consistency with our CL-AGN analysis, we derive SFRs for our comparison samples using the same \oii\ estimator as we did for our CL-AGN sample (see Section \ref{subsubsec:sfr}).\footnote{The photometry-based SFR values for SF galaxies available from the MPA/JHU catalog show good agreement with those derived using the \oii\ estimator, with a scatter of $\sim0.2\,$dex and a systematic offset of $\sim0.1\,$dex at high stellar masses (see discussion in \ZH, and references therein).} We first applied basic quality cuts to the catalog as detailed in \ZH.
 These include S/N cuts on key emission lines, a minimum fiber light coverage to ensure representative metallicity measurements, and removal of objects with unphysical Balmer decrements.
 Following \ZH, we correct line fluxes for dust extinction using the observed Balmer decrement and the MW extinction curve of \citet{ODonnell94}, assuming $R_V = 3.1$, and intrinsic \Ha/\Hb ratios of 2.86 and 3.1 for SF galaxies and AGNs, respectively.
 We then applied the \oii\ SFR metallicity-dependent prescription to the DR7 catalog objects.
 For metallicity estimation, we followed the recommendations by \ZH.
-For SF galaxies we estimate the metallicity using the \nii\ to \oii\ ratio (available in the MPA/JHU catalog).
+For SF galaxies, we estimate the metallicity using the \nii\ to \oii\ ratio (available in the MPA/JHU catalog).
 For AGNs, we estimated the metallicity using the relation to \mstar\ (\citealt{KE08}; \mstar\ values are available in the SDSS \texttt{FIREFLY} catalog).
 The SFR AGN estimator also relies on the \oiii\ flux, which is available in the MPA/JHU catalog.
 After applying all cuts described above, the final comparison samples comprise 62,259 SF galaxies and 10,615 type 2 AGNs.